 Supportive Treatment (Diet, Lifestyle, & Exercises) For Asthma:

-If homeopathic treatment for asthma is augmented with measures, such as healthy diet, lifestyle changes, and exercises, it can help improve the lung function and reduce the symptoms of the disease.
+If homeopathic treatment for asthma is augmented with measures, such as a healthy diet, lifestyle changes, and exercises, it can help improve lung function and reduce the symptoms of the disease.

 Follow a healthy diet: